-The fruits naturally fall to the ground when fully ripe.
+Carambola fruits naturally fall to the ground when fully ripe.
 For marketing and shipping, they should be hand-picked while pale-green with just a touch of yellow.

-Carambola trees are relatively pest-free except for fruit flies.
+The carambola tree is relatively pest-free except for fruit flies.

-Carambola. also known as starfruit, is deciduous, slow-growing tree, short-trunked with a much-branched, bushy, broad, rounded crown.
+Carambola, also known as starfruit, is a deciduous, slow-growing tree, short-trunked with a much-branched, bushy, broad, rounded crown.
 It can reach 20 - 30 feet (6 - 9 m) in height.
 Its leaves grow in a spiral form, up to 6 - 10 inches (15 - 20 cm) long, with five to eleven nearly opposite leaflets, ovate or ovate-oblong.

-Starfruits can grow up to 2.5 - 6.0 inches (6.35 - 15 cm) long and up to 3.5 inches (9 cm) wide, and have a thin, waxy, orange-yellow skin and juicy, crisp, yellow flesh when fully ripe.
+The carambola fruit, or starfruit, can grow up to 2.5 - 6.0 inches (6.35 - 15 cm) long and up to 3.5 inches (9 cm) wide, and have a thin, waxy, orange-yellow skin and juicy, crisp, yellow flesh when fully ripe.
 They have a more or less pronounced oxalic acid odor, and the flavor ranges from very sour to mildly sweetish.

 Carambola is a member of the Oxalidaceae family, which comprises about 900 species across 9 genera.
 Another healing herb belonging to this family is wood sorrel (Oxalis spp.)